-The 1998 recovery plan for the U.S. Pacific populations of leatherback sea turtles does not identify any major threats occurring in the Action Area, but sets criteria for the delisting the species.
+The 1998 recovery plan for the U.S. Pacific populations of leatherback sea turtles does not identify any major threats occurring in the action area, but sets criteria for the delisting the species.
 Delisting requires identifying regional stocks to source beaches, stability in the number of nesting females over 25 years, maintenance of at least 5,000 females in each stock over 6 years, maintenance of healthy foraging habitat, increases of foraging populations, completion of all priority one tasks, and the finalization of management plans.
-We do not have sufficient information to assign leatherback a specific number of takes from Navy acoustic stressors; however, any leatherbacks affected are not expected to experience fitness consequences because this species does not rely heavily on auditory cues from their environment for breeding, feeding, or sheltering.
+Any leatherbacks affected by the proposed action are not expected to experience fitness consequences because this species does not rely heavily on auditory cues from their environment for breeding, feeding, or sheltering.
 Because of a lack of fitness consequences and that acoustic stressors are not identified as a threat to leatherback recovery, we do not expect sub-lethal leatherback sea turtle take to impede recovery of this species.

-Based on the evidence available, including the Environmental Baseline and Cumulative Effects, stressors resulting from training and testing activities the DoD and USCG will conduct in the MITT Action Area on an annual basis, cumulatively over the five year period from August 2015 through August 2020, or cumulatively for the reasonably foreseeable future (assuming there are no significant changes to the Status of Listed Resources or Environmental Baseline), would not be expected to appreciably reduce the likelihood of the survival of leatherback sea turtles in the wild by reducing the reproduction, numbers, or distribution of that species.
+Based on the evidence available, including the Environmental Baseline and Cumulative Effects, stressors resulting from training and testing activities the DoD and USCG will conduct in the MITT action area on an annual basis, cumulatively over the five year period from August 2015 through August 2020, or cumulatively for the reasonably foreseeable future (assuming there are no significant changes to the Status of Listed Resources or Environmental Baseline), would not be expected to appreciably reduce the likelihood of the survival of leatherback sea turtles in the wild by reducing the reproduction, numbers, or distribution of that species.
 We also conclude that effects from ongoing DoD and USCG training and testing activities continuing into the reasonably foreseeable future would not be expected, directly or indirectly, to appreciably reduce the likelihood of recovery of leatherback sea turtles in the wild by reducing the reproduction, numbers, or distribution of that species.
 Therefore, we do not anticipate any measurable or detectable reductions in survival rate or trajectory of recovery of sub-populations in the North Pacific or to these species as listed pursuant to the ESA.

-7.1.6.4 Loggerhead Sea Turtle
+6.10.6.4 Loggerhead Sea Turtle - North Pacific DPS